Miracle4real/LITA_Class_Projects/README.md

 # LITA_Class_Projects
-This is where I intend saving my projects while learning Data Analysis with Incubator Hub.
+This is where I intend tracking the progress of my projects while learning Data Analysis with Incubator Hub.
+I intend to effectively utilize my GitHub as an intending Data Analyst to highlight my skills.
 ## Data_Analysis Overview on GitHub

 [Project Overview](#project-overview)